defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 title: Understanding SwiftUI Layout Behaviors
 ---

-The SwiftUI layout system is intended to be more predictable, easier to understand and use than UIKit layout system.
-But in practice the situation is often a bit more complicated.
+The SwiftUI layout system is more predictable and easier to understand than UIKit layout system.
+But this does not mean how it works is entirely straightforward.

 For newcomers with no preconception of how layout historically worked on Apple platforms, official documentation about the SwiftUI layout system might namely be incomplete or [obscure](https://developer.apple.com/documentation/SwiftUI/View/frame(minWidth:idealWidth:maxWidth:minHeight:idealHeight:maxHeight:alignment:)).
 The number of views and modifiers, as well as their various behaviors, can be quite overwhelming.
 Even for seasoned UIKit developers it can be difficult to figure out how SwiftUI layout system works, as its core principles are quite different from UIKit well-known concepts of Auto Layout constraints, springs and struts.